 The band had re-formed in 1977 for the Newcastle Festival and after that began playing regularly at the Cooperage on the Newcastle Quayside.
 The revived Juncos included some members of the original line up plus Kenny Barker on guitar and Neil Perry on saxophone – (Neil left the band in 1999 for health reasons and was replaced by Justin Radford).
 An independent single achieved national release in 1978 and caught the attention of Malcolm Gerrie who had produced the television programs The Tube, its forerunner Alright Now and also White Room.
 A complete episode of Alright Now was made with the Juncos and Eric Burdon, former lead singer with the Animals, who was especially flown in from Los Angeles to jam live in the studio.
 A singles deal with Roxy Music’s management followed but chart success was still elusive.
 A cameo appearance as themselves on Jimmy Nail’s drama series Spender in 1993 reminded those of us who knew the band in the sixties just how good they still were.

-So although the Junco Partners never reached the same heights as the Animals, they continue to perform today with the same enthusiasm and professionalism as they did back in the sixties.
-Perhaps the only thing missing is the youthful energy of the original Juncos but that has been replaced with a vintage quality that comes with 45 years of stage experience and playing together as a band.
-Long may they continue to entertain and excite audiences in the north east.
+So although the Junco Partners never reached the same heights as The Animals, throughout their lifetime they continued to perform with the same enthusiasm and professionalism as they did back in the sixties.
+Perhaps the only thing missing from a maturing band was the youthful energy of the original Juncos.
+But that was replaced with a vintage quality that evolved with many years of stage experience and playing together as a band.
+Long may the legend of the Newcastle’s favourite band live on.

 Finally, here’s a great video of the band talking about their experiences with Howlin’ Wolf and performing Smokestack Lightning.

 Here’s some Newspaper cuttings of the Juncos from the sixties and early seventies: –